 3. Walking and trekking holiday

-Holiday type #3 includes everything mentioned in #2, but it also includes treks into the Himalayas as the largest element of the holiday, staying in locally owned teahouse lodges, led by qualified, licensed, insured trekking guides.
+This holiday type includes everything mentioned in #2 and combines Himalayan trekking, staying in locally owned teahouse lodges, led by qualified, licensed, insured trekking guides.

 4. Volunteer holiday